 The importance of sturdy trekking boots also becomes apparent in protecting you from twisting an ankle or worse.
 You can also expect steps (which can be steep in places) and scree along the trek route.
 Sometimes the path runs alongside a river, other times it contours along the side of a mountain, and at other times it’s a challenging up or down.

-As we’ll discuss in a bit, there will be yaks on the paths transporting trekkers’ belongings.
+There will be yaks on the paths transporting goods.
 You can expect to encounter them all along the trek.
 When this happens on a narrow path, it’s important to step to the side of the trail that’s against the mountain, so that if you’re bumped you fall uphill rather than down.
 Nobody wants the word yak in their obituary.

 Training hikes